 Enterprises continue to suffer from poor password hygiene and a lack of visibility & control over privileged users

-It has been more than a year since I last shared Preempt Inspector statistics.
-Last time we shared Preempt Inspector statistics we found some alarming numbers.
-With the end of 2018 approaching, I would like to share with you key findings from Preempt Inspector [a free security tool that has been replaced by the more robust and also free Preempt Lite] to help you focus on the most important security issues you might be facing.
+It has been more than a year since I last shared Preempt Lite statistics.
+Last time we shared Preempt Lite statistics we found some alarming numbers.
+With the end of 2018 approaching, I would like to share with you key findings from Preempt Lite to help you focus on the most important security issues you might be facing.

-Preempt Inspector is a free security posture evaluation tools offered by Preempt.
+Preempt Lite is a free security posture evaluation tools offered by Preempt.
 The tool monitors various aspects of password and Active Directory security:

-Shared Passwords: We define shared passwords as passwords that are shared by different users (unless password is extremely weak, two users with the same password could not happen by accident).
+- Shared Passwords: We define shared passwords as passwords that are shared by different users (unless the password is extremely weak, two users with the same password could not happen by accident).

-Password Policy – Preempt Inspector also analyzes the domain password policy and assigns a theoretical strength based on the minimal characters you could set and whether password complexity is required.
+- Password Policy – Preempt Lite also analyzes the domain password policy and assigns a theoretical strength based on the minimal characters you could set and whether password complexity is required.

-Since launching Preempt Inspector, about 600 organizations have downloaded the app.
+Since launching Preempt Lite, about 600 organizations have downloaded the app.
 More than 100 organizations have chosen to anonymously share security statistics with us.
-The data collected includes password statistics from several countries (64% from the US, 18% European) and a healthy mix of small (<100 users), medium (100-1000 users) and large (>1000 users) organizational networks.
+The data collected includes password statistics from several countries (64% from the US, 18% European), and a healthy mix of small (<100 users), medium (100-1000 users), and large (>1000 users) organizational networks.
 We have found many interesting and surprising statistics regarding how vulnerable most enterprise networks are to these known and simple security vulnerabilities:

 - 32% of networks had some exposed passwords (GPP passwords)

 Roughly 1 in 3 enterprise networks have some passwords exposed in GPP for any authenticated user to recover.
-From our experience, these passwords in some cases are applicable and in many cases belong to administrative account (domain or local).
+From our experience, these passwords in some cases are applicable and in many cases belong to the administrative accounts (domain or local).